KISRDevelopment/webdev-course/labman.md

 Before proceeding, make sure to stop the flask server and unset the `RGS_SETTINGS` environment variable.

 ## Instance Folders
 For deployment, it is a best to keep the configuration and  dynamic resources, such as the database and uploads, in one location.
 The same app code can then be used to host multiple deployments, with each deployment being located at a different folder.
-These dynamic app resources will then be kept out of source control.

 Flask has the concept of _instance folders_ which allow the user to specify the base path under which dynamic resources will be located.
 By default, the instance folder for our project is `instance` under `rgs`.
 We are not making use of this folder yet because we are just specifying the paths to our database and upload folders relative to the application, not the instance path.
 Let's change that.